 Cal Poly professors and students will be on hand to answer any questions.

-Attendees may take the tour at their own pace and they are encouraged to bring cameras to take photos of seals, pelicans, sea creatures and incredible coastal views.
+Attendees may take the tour at their own pace and they are encouraged to bring cameras to take photos of sea otters, pelicans, other sea creatures and incredible coastal views.

 To best prepare, guests should be aware: